MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 ## How do I specify the legal owners of a sample

 -   Specify this under the `permit_authority` and/or '`curating_institution`' fields.

+## How do I record where the sample is typically stored

+TODO